![]() |

 westward, driving the Britons back before them "as one flees

-Mor of Greater Ebrauc occurs around the same time.
-He is succeeded by his
+Greater Rheged.
+He is succeeded by his son, Meirchion Gul.

 the Sussex coast with his sons.
 The Britons engage him upon landing but